apache/drill/_docs/sql-reference/sql-functions/050-aggregate-and-aggregate-statistical.md

 **Function** | **Argument Type** | **Return Type**
   --------   |   -------------   |   -----------
-AVG(expression)| SMALLINT, INTEGER, BIGINT, FLOAT, DOUBLE, DECIMAL, INTERVALYEAR or INTERVALDAY| DECIMAL for any integer-type argument, DOUBLE for a floating-point argument, otherwise the same as the argument data type
+AVG(expression)| SMALLINT, INTEGER, BIGINT, FLOAT, DOUBLE, DECIMAL, INTERVAL| DECIMAL for any integer-type argument, DOUBLE for a floating-point argument, otherwise the same as the argument data type
 COUNT(*)| _-_| BIGINT
-COUNT([DISTINCT] expression)| any| BIGINT MAX(expression)| BINARY, DECIMAL, VARCHAR, DATE, TIME, or TIMESTAMP| same as argument type MIN(expression)| BINARY, DECIMAL, VARCHAR, DATE, TIME, or TIMESTAMP| same as argument type SUM(expression)| SMALLINT, INTEGER, BIGINT, FLOAT, DOUBLE, DECIMAL, INTERVALDAY, or INTERVALYEAR| BIGINT for SMALLINT or INTEGER arguments, DECIMAL for BIGINT arguments, DOUBLE for floating-point arguments, otherwise the same as the argument data type
+COUNT([DISTINCT] expression)| any| BIGINT MAX(expression)| BINARY, DECIMAL, VARCHAR, DATE, TIME, or TIMESTAMP| same as argument type MIN(expression)| BINARY, DECIMAL, VARCHAR, DATE, TIME, or TIMESTAMP| same as argument type SUM(expression)| SMALLINT, INTEGER, BIGINT, FLOAT, DOUBLE, DECIMAL, INTERVAL| BIGINT for SMALLINT or INTEGER arguments, DECIMAL for BIGINT arguments, DOUBLE for floating-point arguments, otherwise the same as the argument data type

 \* In this release, Drill disables the DECIMAL data type, including casting to DECIMAL and reading DECIMAL types from Parquet and Hive.
 You can [enable the DECIMAL type](docs/supported-data-types/#enabling-the-decimal-type), but this is not recommended.

 AVG, COUNT, MIN, MAX, and SUM accept ALL and DISTINCT keywords.
 The default is ALL.

-These examples of aggregate functions use the `cp` storage plugin to access a JSON file installed with Drill.
+These examples of aggregate functions use the `cp` storage plugin to access a the [`employee.json`]({{site.baseurl}}/docs/querying-json-files/) file installed with Drill.
 By default, JSON reads numbers as double-precision floating point numbers.
 These examples assume that you are using the default option [all_text_mode]({{site.baseurl}}/docs/json-data-model/#handling-type-differences) set to false.

 ## AVG